SpeedReach/raspi-os/README.md

-This project is far from complete, just finished mini-uart initialization.
+This project is far from complete.

+Completed
+- simple shell
+- simple alloc(without free)
+- simple file system which parses CPIO New ASCII Format
+- retrieve board revision from mailbox on start up